-Summer Rules: June 1 - July 31
+Summer Rules: June 1 - July 31- Under non-pandemic years

 Between June 1 and July 31, the out-of season and non-interscholastic regulations change considerably.
 The regulations governing school programs are often known as "Summer Rules".
 OHSAA Regulations in place during this time period have an impact on both coaches and players.
 Below is an overview of how the period between June 1 and July 31 affect each: